Skip To Main Content

 Assessment

-Assessment in the PYP is a collaborative process between the teacher, the student, and the family.
-Teachers use multiple tools to help students on their learning journey.
-Elementary teachers use a variety of assessment tools to record student progress including rubrics, checklists, continuums, task or subject-specific outcomes/standards, forms, benchmarks/exemplars, and narrative records.
+The PYP assessment is a collaborative process between the teacher, the student, and the family.
+Teachers use multiple tools such as rubrics, checklists, continuums, task or subject-specific outcomes/standards, forms, benchmarks/exemplars, and narrative records.

-PYP teachers also rely on standardized assessment tools such as the DRA (Developmental Reading Assessment) and MAP (Measures of Academic Progress) tests to customize teaching and learning for all students.
-These tools identify students' strengths and areas for growth.
+PYP teachers also rely on standardized assessment tools, to identify students’ strengths and areas for growth, such as the DRA (Developmental Reading Assessment) and MAP (Measures of Academic Progress).
 They are not achievement tests and are not reflected in the report card.

-Reflection is a powerful tool in assessment.
+Reflection, as a powerful assessment tool, allows students to gain agency over their learning is a powerful tool in assessment.
 Students are asked to self-reflect on their learning process at several stages throughout a unit of inquiry.
-These self-reflections allow students to gain agency over their learning, understand what they know and can do, and encourage them to become an active part of the learning process.

 The Elementary School uses AERO (American Education Reaches Out) Standards as a framework for assessment in Literacy, Numeracy, Science, Social Studies, Music, Visual Arts, and Macedonian Language.
 Course grades are determined by overall performance on Power Standards (key standards per subject/grade level).
-Based on these benchmarks, teachers create rubrics for each assignment that they later use to assess or administer for students to self-assess.
-At the end of a marking period, teachers combine evidence of all formative and summative assessments and use their professional judgment to determine the overall attainment level.
-For more information on assessment please refer to our assessment policy.
+Teachers combine evidence of all formative and summative assessments and use their professional judgment to determine the overall attainment level.
+For more information on assessment, refer to our assessment policy.